-Rather than buying a miniature Eiffel Tower, buy the things Parisians actually use on a daily basis and take a bit of Paris life back home in your suitcase without breaking the piggybank!
+Rather than buying a miniature Eiffel Tower, buy the things Parisians actually use on a daily basis and take a bit of Paris life back to your friends and family for presents that they’ll love.

 Le Savon de Marseille is a very famous brand of French soap.
-It is made using an old method that dates back to the Middle Ages, in which olive oil is heated for a period of 10 days before being poured into moulds and then cut.
+It is made using an old method that dates back to the Middle Ages, by heating olive oil for 10 days before being poured into molds and then being cut.

-A washcloth is a sort of rectangular pocket made from terry cloth and sometimes honeycomb cloth, which you can use to wash your hands, face and body.
+A washcloth mitten is a sort of rectangular pocket made from terry cloth and sometimes honeycomb cloth, which you can use to wash your hands, face and body.
 Try out this typically French way of washing and stay squeaky clean!

 These thick tea towels are super absorbent.
 Different color patterns are available, but we obviously prefer the colors of the French flag…